opentx/lua-reference-guide/README.md

 # OpenTx 2.1 Lua Reference Guide

-This guide covers the development of user-written scripts for R/C transmitters running the OpenTx 2.1 operating system with the Lua option selected.
+This guide covers the development of user-written scripts for R/C transmitters running the OpenTx 2.1 operating system with the Lua support.

 Readers should be familiar with OpenTx, the OpenTx Companion, and know how to transfer files the SD card in the transmitter.